• Skip to main content

 • Complete lunate dislocation

-• Lunate displaced volarly into the carpal tunnel
+• Lunate displaced volarly into carpal tunnel

 Types of Perilunate Injuries